About the collection

 Concordia’s Public Art Collection was brought to life over 50 years ago with the integration of painted glass windows by Jean McEwen into the newly built Henry F. Hall building at Sir George Williams University, one of Concordia’s founding institutions.

-The eclectic collection is a compilation of donations, commissions, and works created during the rapid expansion of the University since 2000.
-Thanks to the Ministère de la culture et des communications and the Politique d’intégration des arts à l’architecture program (also known as the 1% program), Concordia has benefitted from provincial funds for construction for the creation of 8 large scale public artworks featuring renowned Quebec artists.
+The eclectic collection is a compilation of donations, commissions, and works, for the most part, acquired during the rapid expansion of the University since 2000.
+Thanks to the Ministère de la culture et des communications and the Politique d’intégration des arts à l’architecture program (also known as the 1% program), Concordia has benefitted from provincial funds for construction for the creation of several large scale public artworks featuring renowned Quebec artists.

 This website brings together the artworks from both campuses and provides an entry point of discovery.
 We invite you to use this website as a guide when visiting in person.
 The collection is open to the public year-round.
-(The University remains closed to the public; however, outdoor works are still able to be viewed)
+(The University remains closed to the public due to the pandemic; however, outdoor works are still able to be viewed)

 For more information about Concordia’s Public Art Collection contact: